 Risks of excessive physical activity

-How do you know if training is harmful?
+How to understand that training is harmful?

 If you notice them in yourself or a loved one, you may need to seek help!